morgant/tools-osx/README.md

 INSTALLATION
 ------------

+Installing all tools:

-1. Download and extract the tools.
+1. Clone this repository or download and extract the tools.
 2. Run `rake`.
-3. Run `sudo rake install`.
-(If you have write permission on `/usr/local/bin`, you don’t need to `sudo`.)
+3. Run `rake install`.
+(If you don't have write permission on `/usr/local/bin`, you'll need to prepend `sudo`.)

+Installing one or more specific tools:

+1. Clone this repository or download and extract the tools.
+2. Run `rake`
+3. Run `rake 'install[ql,trash]'`, specifying individual tools in a comma separated list between the square brackets.
+(If you don't have write permission on `/usr/local/bin`, you'll need to prepend `sudo`.)

 OTHER TOOLS
 -----------